blackbirdcrew/BLOG/_posts/2019-08-31-Integrating-Salesforce-And-Whatsapp.md

 As you can see it fairly simple.
 1. We get the user input and insert the message in Salesforce.
 1. We make an API request to Waboxapp.
-1. Wabozapp notifies us about the result of the message.
+1. Waboxapp notifies us about the result of the message.
 1. We update the message in Salesforce.

 * Also, we do not need to have a back office for this integration, we can build this functionality in Salesforce. *